zoopra9457/homebridge-aquanta/README.md

-Note: The developer of the `homebridge-aqunta` is not associated with the Aquanta company.
+Note: The developer of the `homebridge-aqaunta` is not associated with the Aquanta company.